João Maria of Orléans-Braganza: Marriage and family

 In 1946 João was stationed in Cairo as a member of the Brazilian air force when he was invited by King Farouk of Egypt to attend a reception, at which he met an Egyptian aristocrat, née Fátima Scherifa Chirine (born 19 April 1923 in Cairo and died 14 March 1990 in Rio de Janeiro), daughter of Ismail Hussein Chirine Bey and Aysha Musallam.
 Married since 1940, she had become the widow that year of the king's cousin, Prince Hassan Omar Toussoun of Egypt (1901-1946), killed in an auto accident in France, and was a first cousin of Colonel Ismail Chirine, second husband of Queen Fawzia of Iran.
 The couple soon fell in love, but they expected to encounter much opposition to a marriage between a Christian prince and a Muslim princess.
 Although the couple's engagement was accepted by João's elder brother, Prince Pedro Gastão, as head of the House of Orléans-Braganza, and by his brother-in-law Henri, Count of Paris, who was head of the French branch of the dynasty, the fiancée's family withheld approval, as she was the mother of young Princess Melekper of Egypt by her first husband.
 On 29 April 1949 in Sintra, Portugal the couple finally married, at the home of the Count and Countess of Paris and in the presence of João's mother.

-The couple's only child, the future photo-journalist, royalist and agricultural environmentalist Prince João "Joazinho" Henrique of Orléans-Braganza, was born in Rio de Janeiro on 25 April 1954, where they took up residence, imposing a substantial lifestyle change on Fatima, who had been accustomed to a luxurious and cosmopolitan existence at the court of Cairo.
+The couple's only child, the future photo-journalist, royalist and agricultural environmentalist Prince João d'Orléans-Bragance, was born in Rio de Janeiro on 25 April 1954, where they took up residence, imposing a substantial lifestyle change on Fatima, who had been accustomed to a luxurious and cosmopolitan existence at the court of Cairo.
 She was initially deprived of custody of her daughter, but after years of negotiations the princess joined her mother's family in Rio de Janeiro.
 Joazinho's descent from Louis XIII was confirmed by DNA in 2013.

 João's first marriage ended by divorce in 1971, and was later annulled.
 He was married again, in 1990, to Tereza de Souza Campos (born 11 January 1929 in Ubá, died 26 June 2020).
 Fatima, who had converted to Roman Catholicism in 1958, was remarried in Rio de Janeiro to Eduardo Bahout (died 1980).